ixianming/laravel-route-service-provider/README.md

 #### Default routing file matching rules

 After installing the extension package, the corresponding routing file is automatically matched for each middleware group that is allowed to match the routing file.
-These routing files can be placed anywhere in the `routes` directory.
+These routing files can be placed **anywhere in the `routes` directory**.

 **Default matching rules:**